fzingg/hyperloop-showcase/README.md

 ```
 npm init
 ```
+Press enter at each prompt to leave the fields empty.
+Then agree when asked it if is okay to write the `package.json` file.
-will create an empty package.json in your root folder
+This will create an empty package.json (which is similar to a `Gemfile`) in your root folder.
 ```
 npm install webpack --save-dev
 ```
-install Webpack and create a `node_modules` folder
+This installs Webpack and creates a `node_modules` folder.
+This folder contains hundreds of JavaScript dependancies.

 ```
 npm install webpack -g
 ```
-so we can run Webpack from the command line
+This enables us to run Webpack from the command line.

-The commands above will have created a `package.json` (similar concept to a `Gemfile`) and a `node_modules` folder containing hundreds of JavaScript dependancies that we do not need in the source of our project so let’s tell git to ignore them by adding a `.gitignore` file:
+Our project does not need all the dependencies in the `node_modules` folder, so let’s tell git to ignore them by adding a `.gitignore` file:

 ```
 #/.gitignore